 We-Fi, founded in October 2017, harnesses the public and private sectors to open new doors for women entrepreneurs across the developing world.
 With funding of $354 million from 14 governments, this collaborative partnership among governments, multilateral development banks, and other stakeholders has been designed to unlock financing for women-led/owned businesses in developing countries, including in the most challenging environments.
 We-Fi supports women entrepreneurs by scaling up access to finance, markets, networks and mentors and information.
 It is also assisting governments in creating enabling environments for women in business.

 We-Fi works with six multilateral development banks as implementing partners: African Development Bank, Asian Development Bank, Inter-American Development Bank, European Bank for Reconstruction and Development, Islamic Development Bank and the World Bank Group (including IFC).
 The We-Fi Secretariat is housed in the World Bank in Washington DC.

-We-Fi allocated $249 million over two financing rounds in 2018 and 2019 to implementing partners for work in sub-Saharan Africa, Asia, the Middle East and North Africa, and Latin America and the Caribbean.
-The programs aim to benefit 115,000 women-owned SMEs.
-Projects are implemented in over 50 countries with over half of the funds going to low income (IDA-eligible) countries, including many facing fragile and conflict-affected situations.
-It has mobilized $2.6 billion in public and private funds.
+We-Fi allocated $300 million over three financing rounds to implementing partners for work in sub-Saharan Africa, Asia, the Middle East and North Africa, and Latin America and the Caribbean.
+The programs aim to benefit over 130,000 women-owned SMEs.
+Projects are implemented in over 60 countries with 58% the funds going to low income (IDA-eligible) countries, including many facing fragile and conflict-affected situations.
+It has mobilized $3 billion in public and private funds.